 Postgraduate Diploma in Medical Oncology

-On completion of this diploma in medical oncology:
+On completion of this diploma in medical oncology, you will come away with:

 - Equip students with life-long learning and advanced problem-solving skills that they can apply to (clinical) practice.